ROOM BLOCK EXTENDED THROUGH SEPTEMBER 23 -

 |ASIPP EVIDENCE-BASED ADVOCACY IN ADVERSITY

-Capwiz link for physician letter
+Capwiz link for Congressional letter from physicians

 Link for Word version of patient letter – Please have your patients sign the letter then submit it using the Capwiz link provided.

 Click here for Capwiz link for patient letter

 Remember that we still continue to work at very high levels with Congress and the administration to reverse these unfortunate cuts but we need full support and action from our members.
 We are also hoping that all organizations will unite to fight these disastrous cuts.

 2015 Proposed Physician Fee Schedule - IPM Codes

 Facts and Comments on the FDA Warning on Epidural Corticosteroid Injections for Pain